-As well as loading his CV onto business networking site LinkedIn, he also ticked the box to register an interest in career opportunities, which his employer said was in breach of their new company policy on conflicts of interest.
-The employer was also unhappy as they felt that he had put confidential company information in his CV.
+As well as loading his CV onto business networking site LinkedIn, he also ticked the box to register an interest in career opportunities, which his employer said was in breach of their new company social media policy on conflicts of interest.
+The employer was also unhappy as they felt that he had put confidential company information on his CV.

 - Make it clear that the policy refers to all forms of social media, including Facebook, LinkedIn, Twitter, Wikipedia and blogs

 - Explain that the policy applies to use of social media for both business and personal purposes, during office hours or otherwise, whether using work IT or their own

 - Ensure staff know that breach of the policy may result in disciplinary action up to and including dismissal

 - Tell staff they will be expected to remove internet postings which are deemed to constitute a breach of the policy

 - Clarify that social media should never be used in a way that breaches any other policies or obligations such as confidentiality, the rules of regulatory bodies, anti-harassment and data protection

 - Staff should be told not to provide references for other individuals on social or professional networking sites, as these can create legal liability for the employee and the firm

 - If staff use social media, explain that they must make it clear that their views do not represent those of their employer.
 Their views should also reflect their professional image